Vwing/daggerfall-unity-android/README.md

 This is an Android port of the original DFU project found at https://github.com/Interkarma/daggerfall-unity

 Please visit the [releases page](https://github.com/Vwing/daggerfall-unity-android/releases) if you're looking for the APK or instructions on setting it up.
+Join the #dfu-android channel of [Lysandus' Tomb Discord](https://discord.gg/rn95kxPGpg) if you have any questions or feedback.

 Any feature requests or bugs related to Android should be opened as an [issue](https://github.com/Vwing/daggerfall-unity-android/issues) on this fork, and *not* on the main project.